-I have discussed the differences between, on the one hand, ethnic or cultural nations and, on the other hand, sociopolitical nations.
+I have discussed the differences between ethnic or cultural nations and sociopolitical nations.
 I have argued that secession becomes more and more problematic when the nation ceases to be a sociopolitical nation.
-But we are also able to make a clear distinction between national minorities and sociopolitical nations, and it can also be claimed that the political legitimacy for violating the territorial integrity of an encompassing state decreases when the subgroup is a national minority and not a nation.
+One can also make a clear distinction between national minorities and sociopolitical nations, and it can be claimed that the political legitimacy for violating the territorial integrity of an encompassing state decreases when the sub-group is a national minority and not a sociopolitical nation, and the reason is that national minorities are just parts of nations.
+Indeed, it should be clear that if we begin to allow for a complete self-determination even to those groups which are parts of nations, then we shall be unable to prevent an escalation in the process of secession.

-By distinguishing between ethnic, cultural and diaspora nations from sociopolitical nations, and then distinguishing the latter from national minorities and immigrant communities, I am thus able to move away from a simplistic evaluation of the exercise of a full right to self-determination.
+By distinguishing ethnic, cultural, and diaspora nations from sociopolitical nations, and then distinguishing the latter from national minorities and immigrant communities, I am thus able to move away from a simplistic evaluation of the exercise of a full right to self-determination.
 These different groups exercise self-determination in different ways and for different reasons.
-By making all these distinctions, we are beginning to be able to reflect upon the complex set of moral justifications that should be considered in order to adjudicate different nationalist movements.22 It is in this sense that my definition has positive moral repercussions.
+By making all these distinctions, we are able to reflect upon the complex set of moral justifications that should be considered in order to adjudicate different nationalist movements.22 It is in this sense that our definition has positive moral repercussions.

-6.- The definition that I am proposing is perfectly compatible with a liberal political philosophy.
-I said that, according to the account, nations can remain within larger multination states as long as they are in some sense 'recognized'.
-But this recognition does not entail in any way endorsing a specific set of illiberal values and it does not mean that the collective rights of nations have an absolute priority over the individual rights of citizens.
+6. The definition that I am proposing is perfectly compatible with a liberal political philosophy.
+I said that, according to the account, nations can remain within larger multi-nation states as long as they are in some sense "recognized."
+But this recognition does not entail endorsing a specific set of illiberal values and it does not mean that the collective rights of nations have an absolute priority over the individual rights of citizens.
 Let us look at these two claims successively.

-The protection that is required is that of a language, a structure of culture and a context of choice.
+The protection that is required is that of a language, a structure of culture, and a context of choice.
 These are structural features of the sociopolitical nation.
 The protection and promotion of these features have nothing to do with the protection and promotion of a particular view about the good life.
 It should not be interpreted as a communitarian requirement.
-It is perfectly coherent for a liberal philosopher to require the protection, promotion and recognition of the existence of many distinct national communities within a multination state.
+It is perfectly coherent for a liberal philosopher to require the protection, promotion and recognition of the existence of many distinct national communities within a multi-nation state.
 By doing so, the state does not violate a justificational benevolent neutrality.
 As I have characterized them, sociopolitical nations are just political communities understood as involving a lingua franca, a common structure of culture and a common context of choice.
-By protecting these structural features of the nation, we are not advocating some kind of dubious national partiality or going against the preservation of cultural
+By protecting these structural features of the nation, we are not advocating some kind of dubious national partiality or going against the preservation of cultural pluralism, for we are, on the contrary, precisely preserving cultural pluralism.
+Indeed, it could be claimed that, by implementing policies that seek to protect different national political communities, we are, in effect, fighting for cultural pluralism.
+Different structures of culture have different contexts of choice and each one opens up new possibilities.
+By protecting them, we preserve different sets of moral, cultural, and political options.